 It means that if you acquired a customer Ben Hopkins during an email marketing campaign, he has gone through the sales pipeline in two weeks, and now resides in the “Loyal Customers” group, etc. – all of this data should be available in the new CRM for the migrated Ben Hopkins.

-The task of putting the data map together becomes even more complicated when you deal with several solutions that need to integrate into a single CRM.
-Click To Tweet
+The task of putting the data map together becomes even more complicated when you deal with several solutions that need to be integrated into a single CRM.
+Share on XThe same Ben Hopkins might have open tickets in your support system, which is also a subject for data migration.

-Make sure that after transferring a single record into the target CRM you still have all its surrounding data from all your integrated legacy solutions.
+Make sure that after transferring a single record into the target CRM, you still have all its surrounding data from all your integrated legacy solutions.

 4. Compare CRM Structures